 After all, these bikes were on loan.

-The second location of this 5-day trip was Goblin Valley State Park.
+The second location of this 5-day trip took place in Goblin Valley State Park.
 If you have never heard of Goblin Valley think of it as sort of a cross

 between Mars and Moab.
 No bikes at this location as they weren't allowed.
 Instead Gregor and Gerby, REV'IT's Creative Director, spent about an hour scouting

 for locations to shoot background plates.
 They would use the captured images from Goblin Valley as a backdrop to the images they planned to capture in Moab.

 This would give them the look they wanted without having to worry about permits for Goblin Valley.

 The next day we headed out to Hurrah Pass in Moab, Utah.
 The location they found in Hurrah Pass was incredible, the true definition of epic.
 Our location sat high

 above the valley floor with incredible vista's in every direction.
 We spent the day at this location getting everything set and then basically waiting for the perfect

 light.
 As the day progressed we could hear thunder off in the distance as clouds were building around us.
 A quick look at the weather radar showed that we would